EytanKats/edu_resources/paper_summary/kiu-net.md

 ## Results

 ### 2D Ultrasound brain scans of preterm neonates
-The dataset was collected during the study and manually annotated by an expert ultrasonographer.
+The dataset was collected during the study.
+Ventricles and septum pellecudi were manually annotated by an expert ultrasonographer.

 Qualitative comparison:
 <img src="/paper_image/kiu-net/us_dataset_qualitative_results.png" width="700" />